Šćepan Mali: Russian reaction

 The Russian ambassador in Constantinople, Alexis Obreskov, had first learnt of Šćepan while speaking with the Venetian bailo of Constantinople, Rosini, on 16 November 1767, but had then deemed the matter as being of little importance.
 On 17 November, the very next day, Obreskov received word from Prince-Bishop Sava, who was unsure whether Šćepan was Peter III or not and feared the wrath of Catherine the Great in either case.
 Sava implored Obreskov to tell him "whether Peter III is dead or alive, for if he is alive, then he is verily in Montenegro".
 Obreskov replied the same day, writing: "I reply that the Emperor of All the Russias, Peter III, passed away on July 6, 1762, and was solemnly interred with all honours in the cathedral church of the Monastery of St. Alexander Nevskij by the side of his grandfather, the Emperor Peter the Great of blessed and ever glorious memory".
 Annoyed with Sava's suggestion that Peter III could be alive in Montenegro, Obreskov added that "I am astonished that Your Eminence has not been informed of this till now, and that you, together with your unenlightened people, could have so fallen into error as to believe this impostor and vagabond".
 The ambassador advised Sava to immediately expose Šćepan as a fraud and drive him from Montenegro, otherwise the country might lose Russia's favour.
 As previously described, Sava's attempts to follow this advice only ended with Šćepan's rise to power.

 Obreskov reported on Šćepan to the Russian court on 10 December 1767.
-He implored Empress Catherine to inform him if she received any reports of Šćepan stepping on Ottoman soil, and if this happened, send him instructions to cover such a possibility. Šćepan also decided to inform the Russian court of his existence himself.
+He implored Empress Catherine to inform him if she received any reports of Šćepan entering Ottoman territory, and to send him instructions on what to do if this were to happen. Šćepan also decided to inform the Russian court of his existence himself.
 He probably knew of Sava's correspondence with Obreskov and might have wished to end the Prince-Bishop's attempts at discrediting him.
 As someone believed to be Peter III, it also increased his prestige to send emissaries to Russia.
 In December 1767 and January 1768, four emissaries were sent to the Russian Embassy in Vienna.
 The emissaries were all detained at the Austrian border and the Russian Embassy did not hear from them until February, when desperate letters from two of them, Grigorije Drekalović and Archimandrite Avakum Milaković, reached Vienna.
 The Russian ambassador in Vienna, Prince Dmitry Golitsyn, wrote to Catherine on 20 February, saying: "Not content with his wondrous revelation unto his own unenlightened and stupid people, this Montenegrin messiah, who is known by the name of Peter the Third, has resolved to glorify himself throughout all the universe through his apostles", concluding that the letters sent to him by the Montenegrin emissaries were "worthy of complete contempt".